 Sauron fled into the far East after the War of the Last Alliance and it’s believe he may have gathered there men and orcs, who would later follow him back to Mordor upon his return.
 The Orcs of the East would have contained the bloodline of the first Orcs of Middle-earth, which would have been desirable to Sauron to enhance his breeding programs.
 During the War of the Ring, many of the Orcs of the East were brought under the will of the Dark Lord and used to attack the men of the Long Lake, the Elves of Mirkwood and the Dwarves of Erebor.

-The Eastern Orcs of Middle-earth would have been short in stature but strong and wirey and would have lived a long life if not for the brutal conditions of their existence.
-The would be different then the Orcs found in the Western regions of Middle-earth, having lived apart in uncharted lands for so long.
+The Eastern Orcs of Middle-earth were large and fierce, and would prove to be great solider orcs of Mordor.
+They were different then the Orcs found in the Western regions of Middle-earth, having lived apart in uncharted lands for so long.